huynguy-db/arcion-docs/content/docs/sources/source-setup/SQLServer/realtime-replication/sqlserver-native-cdc.md

 ---

 # Real-time replication using SQL Server native CDC
-For real-time replicaiton from SQL Server, you can choose to use the native CDC functionality of SQL Server to perform data extraction and replication.
+For real-time replicaiton from SQL Server, you can choose to use the native change data capture (CDC) functionality of SQL Server to perform data extraction and replication.
 Follow these steps to set up real-time replication using the SQL Server's native CDC.

 ## I. Prerequisites
 ### Required permissions
 To allow replication, first verify that the user possesses the necessary permissions on source SQL Server.
 For more information, see [SQL Server user permissions]({{< relref "../../../source-prerequisites/sqlserver#sql-server-user-permissions" >}}).

-### Primary keys on tables
-For [full mode replication]({{< relref "../full-mode-replication" >}}) with SQL Server native CDC, make sure that all the tables that you need to replicate have primary keys.

 ## II.
 Set up connection configuration
 Specify the connection details of your SQL Server instance to Replicant in one of the following two ways: